swcarpentry/DEPRECATED-bc/lessons/swc-git/tutorial.md

 and that we want it to colorize output.

 There are a few more configuration variables to set depending on your OS.
 First, choose a text editor.
-We recommend to novices use [GNU nano](http://en.wikipedia.org/wiki/GNU_nano) because it will won't create a new window, is easy to use and work in all operation systems.
+We recommend that novices use [GNU nano](http://en.wikipedia.org/wiki/GNU_nano) because it's easy to use and work in most operating systems.
 Some other options might be TextEdit on the Mac, gedit on GNU/Linux or Notepad on Windows.
 The default on many systems is vi, which is not a friendly text editor for beginners.
 If they've installed a better editor for the workshop, use that instead.